OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 Note that requiring multiple examples of a single factor (such as needing both a password and a PIN) **does not constitute MFA**, although it may provide some security benefits over a simple password.

-Due to the complexity of implementing biometrics in a browser-based environment, "Something You Are" is rarely used for web applications.
+Due to the complexity of implementing biometrics in a browser-based environment, "Something You Are" is rarely used for web applications, although it is starting to be adopted using standards such as WebAuthn.
 The most common second factor is "Something You Have".

 ### Check for MFA Bypasses